po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/14-Stu_Custom-Helpers/README.md

 ## 💡 Hints

-* What JavaScript Date methods allow you to return the month, date, and year of a specified date?
+* Which JavaScript Date methods allow you to return the month, date, and year of a specified date?

 * How do you correctly render the month, since it is returned as a zero-based value?